 The artwork illustrates the journey that Chris Savage set out on in March 2018 to honour Joel Hawkins and to launch The White Bike Foundation.
 The circles represent each significant town or city Chris rode through (Dromana-Merton-Bendigo-Monaro Hwy-Canberra), paying his respects to Joel, Scotty Peoples, Jason Lowndes and Mike Hall along the way.
 The lines joining each circle are the travel lines.
 The background of the artwork represents the paddocks, fields and the rolling hills that he passed through.

 The white feather was used traditionally by the Barundji / Barkindji people as a means to offer safe travel.

-The white feather symbolises our mission for every road user to complete their journey safely.
+We have also included the white feather down the bottom side of the jersey.
+The Barundji/Barkindji people use the white feather as a symbol for safe passage.
+It symbolises our mission for every road user to complete their journey safely.

 Sos Hawkins was born in 1963 in Urana, New South Wales.
 She is the ninth child of Elsie Black and Ted Hawkins.
 Sos lives in Jerilderie, New South Wales.